In this article, we’ll go over some social proof statistics to show how powerful using social proof can be for your business.

 - 82% of Americans say they seek recommendations from friends and family before making a purchase.

-- 63% of consumers need to hear company claims 3-5x before they actually believe it.
+- 63% of consumers need to hear company claims 3-5x before they actually believe them.

 - Buyers require an average of 40 online reviews before believing a business’s star rating is accurate.